-Israeli forces kill Palestinian suspected of deadly attack
+Israeli forces kill Palestinian suspected of deadly attack in West Bank

 On Sunday, a suspected Palestinian assailant fatally stabbed a soldier at an intersection on a busy West Bank highway and opened fire at the scene using the conscript’s rifle, killing an Israeli rabbi and wounding a second soldier.

-Palestinians, many of them individuals without links to armed groups, carried out a wave of attacks in the West Bank in late 2015 and 2016 but the frequency of such incidents has since decreased.
+Palestinians, many of them people without links to armed groups, carried out a wave of attacks in the West Bank in late 2015 and 2016 but the frequency of such incidents has since decreased.

 Israel captured the West Bank in the 1967 Middle East war.
 Palestinians seek to establish a state there and in the Gaza Strip, with East Jerusalem as its capital.
 Israeli-Palestinian peace talks collapsed in 2014.

-Reporting by Maayan Lubell and Ali Sawafta; Editing by Tom Brown
+Reporting by Maayan Lubell and Ali Sawafta; Editing by Tom Brown and Grant McCool